Ember is different. Smoke less. At your own pace.

 Is it an app?

 Ember runs in your browser as a free web app — no App Store or Play Store needed.
-You can add it to your home screen (Add to Home Screen on iPhone, Install App on Android) and it launches and behaves just like a native app, with offline support included.
+You can add it to your home screen (Add to Home Screen on iPhone, Install App on Android -instructions inside) and it launches and behaves like a native app.